zoecahill1/project-pands/README.md

 <p>From what we have learned thus far about our data, this dataset has shown to be a good candidate for machine learning.
 In this section I will attempt to do some machine learning on this dataset.
 I will look at two algorithims to make predictions; Decision trees and K-means clustering.
 This is my first attempt at using this software so I won't be delving too much into the specifics of each algorithim.
 I have relied solely on online tutorials and doumentation for this portion of the project [16, 17, 18, 22] </p>

 <p>The first step in machine learning is to split the code into 2 parts.
-The first is for training the algorithinm and the other is for testing to see how accurate it is. </p>
+The first is for training the algorithinm and the other is for testing to see how accurate it is.[22] </p>

 ![Split Data Code](/images/splitData.JPG)